 Gravity Wall Construction

-A gravity retaining wall relies on the weight and batter of the SRW units to resist the soil forces exerted on the wall.
-Geogrid soil reinforcement is not used with gravity walls.
-The allowable heights of gravity retaining walls are typically limited to 2 to 3 times the front-to-back depth of the SRW facing unit.
+A gravity retaining wall relies on the weight, depth, and batter of the SRW units to resist the soil forces exerted on the wall.
+Soil reinforcement is not used with gravity walls.

 Geosynthetic-Reinforced Retaining Wall